DaVinci-10/v4l2-ctrl-macros-for-Klipper/README.md

 # v4l2-ctrl-macros-for-Klipper
-V4L Camera controls Focus, Pan-Tilt-Zoom macros for use in Klipper
+V4L Camera controls macros for use in Klipper Currently has: auto-Focus en/dis, Pan-Tilt-Zoom, Brightness, Contrast, and a get Cam_Settings button which displays current.
+Will be adding more as time permits.

 * these defaults to /dev/video0 so.. if its not please change the macro with your camera to the commands